terraform-ibm-modules/terraform-ibm-app-configuration/solutions/fully-configurable/DA-cbr_rules.md

 # Configuring context-based restrictions (CBRs)

-The `app_config_cbr_rules` input variable allows you to provide a rule for the target service to enforce access restrictions for the service based on the context of access requests.
+The `cbr_rules` input variable allows you to provide a rule for the target service to enforce access restrictions for the service based on the context of access requests.
 Contexts are criteria that include the network location of access requests, the endpoint type from where the request is sent, etc.

-- Variable name: `app_config_cbr_rules`.
+- Variable name: `cbr_rules`.
 - Type: A list of objects.
 Allows only one object representing a rule for the target service
 - Default value: An empty list (`[]`).

-### Options for app_config_cbr_rules
+### Options for cbr_rules

   - `description` (required): The description of the rule to create.
   - `account_id` (required): The IBM Cloud Account ID